mrchantey/forky/docs/src/gamai/index.md

 </div>
 <br/>

+> **Update - 23/11/23**
+>
+> I'm currently looking into an architectural overhaul for this library with the following goals:
+> - create trees at runtime
+> - remove generic node architecture
+> - remove dependency on `nightly` channel
+> - reduce dependency on macros

 Gamai is an ECS task switching library suitable for game AI, robotics & other performance-critical environments.
 The primitives it provies can be used for multiple decision-making paradigms like Behaviour Trees, Utility AI and Goal Oriented Action Planning (GOAP). `gamai` is highly parallelizable, with systems running down the tree